Paul D. Wilke

 How should we view Pétain in the context of his times?
 Was he the traitorous villain that history has turned him into?
 Or is the reality a bit more complicated than that?

 Those are the questions I'm going to look at here.

 How Vichy France and Marshal Pétain Seemed in 1940

-Vichy's leader, Marshal Pétain, was still in 1940 one of France's most revered national heroes from the Great War.
+In 1940, Vichy's leader, Marshal Pétain, was still one of France's most revered national heroes from the Great War.
 He was the great Lion of Verdun, the general whose dogged defense and leadership held the French together at a time when mutiny and collapse seemed imminent.
 During the interwar period, he remained influential, heading the peacetime Army and filling other roles in government.
 After France fell in 1940, he took over to broker the peace.
-He became the head of the new right-wing French government, a status most nations recognized, including the United States, who sent an ambassador to represent U.S. interests.
+He became the head of the new right-wing French government, a status most nations recognized, including the United States, which sent an ambassador to represent U.S. interests.